hmatuschek/qdmr/README.md

   * There is also a *Matrix* chat at [#qdmr:darc.de](https://matrix.to/#/#qdmr:darc.de).
   * You can also follow me at [mastodon](https://mastodon.radio/@dm3mat), where I usually announce new releases.

+## Ecosystem
+As *qdmr* gets more and more popular with Linux HAMs, the ecosystem around it grows too.
+These are tools, that make your day-to-day useage of *qdmr* easier, by providing features, not covered in qdmr or dmrconf.

+  * **[dmrfill](https://github.com/jancona/dmrfill)** -- Automatically extemds a qdmr YAML file with repeaters from a selected region.
+Get them all with one single command.

 ## Releases
 <a href="https://repology.org/project/qdmr/versions">
  <img src="https://repology.org/badge/vertical-allrepos/qdmr.svg" alt="Packaging status" align="right">